 £4,240 per person for single / sole occupancy.

 Early booking discounts are £1,000 per couple or £500 per single traveller and are subject to availability and are capacity controlled.
 Please enquire for further details.

 At three destinations there is a choice of accommodation.
 At Okaukuejo Resort in Etosha National Park the tour price includes a twin, double or sole occupancy standard room.
-These rooms are located near the resort’s main facilities, reception and restaurant.
+These room types are located near the resort’s main facilities, reception and restaurant.
 Some rooms are on their own and others are together in short terraces.
 Subject to availability you may upgrade to a spacious Bush Chalet featuring a double bedroom, bathroom, and lounge.
 Bush Chalets are set in pairs and located between the main buildings and the waterhole.
 There are also Waterhole Chalets which feature a double bedroom, bathroom and small terrace and are located in pairs and closer to the Okaukuejo waterhole.
-Finally Premier Waterhole Chalets feature two bedrooms, two bathrooms and a first floor terrace and are closest to the waterhole.
+Finally, Premier Waterhole Chalets feature two bedrooms, two bathrooms and a first floor terrace and are closest to the waterhole.
 Supplements are payable for these optional room types.
 The following supplements are not per night, they are the total amount to add to the holiday price.

 - Okaukuejo Bush Chalet: Add £25 per person (for twin, double or single)

 - Okaukuejo Waterhole Chalet: Add £35 per person (for twin or double, not available for sole occupancy)

 - Namutoni Bush Chalet: Add £35 per person (for twin, double or single)

-New for our 2015 tour Okonjima Plains Camp, formerly known as Main Camp, will feature a very spacious central lodge with lounges and a restaurant, open fire-places and a swimming pool.
-The tour price includes accommodation in spacious and comfortable "standard" rooms (anything but standard in our opinion!) that overlook the bush and mountains.
-Subject to availability you may upgrade to even more spacious "luxury view rooms" that were newly completed mid-2014.
-And very special they are too!
-All Plains Camp rooms have private facilities.
-The supplement for the new luxury view room accommodation is shown below, again this is the total amount to add, not a per night charge.
+At Okonjima Plains Camp accommodation is in spacious and comfortable "standard" rooms (anything but standard in our opinion!) that overlook the bush.
+Subject to availability you may upgrade to even more spacious and luxurious "view rooms".
+The supplement for the new luxury view room accommodation is shown below, once again this is the total amount to add not a per night charge.